sammnuakoh/website/README.md

-# Operational Excellence Industrial Engineer
+# Industrial Engineer

-#### Technical Skills: Lean Six Sigma, Scrum, R, Python, Linux (Metasploit, Wireshark, Password Recovery and File Hashes, Scanning Ports and Utilizing SSH, SQL Injection), MS Office Suite, Celonis, SolidWorks, Engineering Publishing
+#### Advanced Skills: R, Python, Vue.js, Prompt Engineering, Kali Linux Command Line Interface, MS Excel, MS PowerPoint, LucidCharts, Bill of Materials Optimization, Anaconda

+#### Proficient Skills: Large Language Models (LLMs), AWS Sage Maker, Llama2, C++, PHP, SQL, Tableau, SAP MM, FMEA, VAVE, Lean Six Sigma, SolidWorks, Adobe Photoshop Elements, Celonis, Matlab

 ## Education
-- MASc., Digitale Fabrik und Operational Excellence	| Hochschule der Bayerischen Wirtschaft (_March 2025_)
+- MSc., Digitale Fabrik und Operational Excellence - Hochschule der Bayerischen Wirtschaft (March 2025)
-- MPhil., Computer Engineering | Kwame Nkrumah University of Science and Technology (_September 2023_) *
-- BSc., Biomedical Engineering | Kwame Nkrumah University of Science and Technology (_May 2020_)
+- BSc., Biomedical Engineering - Kwame Nkrumah University of Science and Technology (May 2020)

 ## Work Experience
-**Sales Assistant @ Primark München (_December 2023 - March 2024_)**
-- Supervised customer queues on the sales floor to maintain order and prevent overcrowding.
-- Attached price tags on new deliveries ahead of store opening to streamline customer experience.

-**Panel Member @ Stanford School of Medicine (_January 2021 - Present_)**
-- Represented Ghana and West Africa during data collection, processing, and analysis for Covid-19 prediction models.
+**TÜV SÜD, München - Working Student (July 2024 - Present)**
+- Perform firmware engineering and new software image installations on 150 new ADIAControl devices set for rollout in September 2024 using National Instruments MAX.
+- Develop the existing data collection and analysis tools in Microsoft Excel by analyzing the correction factor of 150 ADIAControl devices, testing elevators with all devices and re-analyzing the resulting data for consistency and accuracy.
+- Assist Software Engineer in DevOps to make ADIASystem more robust, yet user friendly for our global experts.
+- Document manual translations using standards for technical phrases and words from German to English for our global lift testing experts.

+**SpectX GmbH, München - Co-founder of Startup (November 2023 - Present)**
+- Design prototype LAMBDA X-ray camera with Medipix3 technology for versatility, photon counting for low-noise operation, 24,000 fps frame rate, and small pixel size for enhanced high-resolution imaging.
+- Craft compelling narratives and value propositions to effectively communicate the vision, mission, and unique selling points of the startup’s solutions.
+- Spearhead pitch presentations, showcasing innovative technology and market potential to investors, stakeholders, and strategic partners.

+**Openers.app, Arizona - Business Capability Specialistist (August 2023 - Present)**
+- Streamline comprehensive business plan detailing timeline for software implementation procedure and a business capability plan using data analytics and KPIs for future forecasting of the tech startup.
+- Shipped Beta version using TestFlight on iOS Appstore for user testing in January 2024, meeting scheduled implementation timeline.
+Increased beta testers by 300% in 5 months.

+**Stanford Biomedical Informatics Research Colloquia - Panel Member (December 2020 - January 2022)**
-- Wrote a proposal for a Machine Learning-based Order Recommender System Decision Support on Simulated Clinical Cases in Ghanaian Hospitals.
+- As a panelist representing the underrepresented Sub-Saharan‬ African researchers, I presented two major proposals; A Machine Learning-based Order‬ Recommender System Decision Support on Simulated Clinical Cases and Unmanned Aerial‬ Vehicles for Vaccine and Blood transportation between Urban Centres and Rural Areas in‬ Ghana.‬
+‭
 ## Projects
 ### Exploratory Data Analysis on USArrests.csv
 [Code](https://github.com/sammnuakoh/USA-arrests-)